 Plaine de Plainpalais is popular with younger crowds, with Rue de l'Ecole-de-Médecine often crowded by students from the nearby medical college.
 Place de l'Ile, on the Rhône River, has some expensive bars and some excellent views of the city.
 Place du Marché and Rue Vautier in the Carouge area are also popular hangouts with many bars and clubs.

 Eating out in Geneva

 Foodies will be spoilt for choice in Geneva.
 The city boasts more than 1,000 restaurants and it's undoubtedly Switzerland's cuisine capital.
 Some areas that expats can explore for restaurants and cafés are around the lake, the Paquis, Eaux-Vives and Carouge.

 Expats should endeavour to try local specialities such as fondue, raclette, lake fish dishes and smoked sausage.
 However, those looking for familiar tastes from home shouldn't struggle to find what they're looking for.
-As a cosmopolitan city with many different cultures, expats will be able to sample food from around the world.
+As a cosmopolitan city with many different cultures, Geneva offers expats the chance to sample food from around the world.